 Dog Shedding: The Undercoat and Guard Hairs

 All dogs (yes all dogs) shed whether they are long haired or short haired.
 This is a natural process in which old hairs fall off and new ones grow in.
 Usually when the new hair grows in they are shorter, thicker and darker than the older guard hairs that were previously there.
-Our goal is to stop this from happening.
+Our aim is to stop this from happening.
 So how do we do it?

 German Shepherds shed for two reasons, one of them being hormonal changes and the other one being environmental factors.
 If your German Shepherd is shedding more than usual you might want to consider taking him/her to a vet to be checked out just in case something else is going on with their health rather than just having a bad shedding season.

-The best way to understand why dogs shed is by knowing what happens during the actual process.
-The two layers of the skin are the inner dermis and outer epidermis layers.
-These “layers” are not visible or easily distinguishable but they produce guard hairs (outer layer) and undercoat (inner layer).
 We say that dogs shed because their old coat falls off, but this is not entirely true.
 In fact what happens is that the dog’s hair production stops for a couple of weeks, which causes all those loose hairs to fall out eventually resulting in shedding.
 These short new hairs come back at a different time each year depending on daylight hours, hormone levels and other factors influencing hair growth cycle.

 Long haired German Shepherds do not have an undercoat but only a single top coat with long thick hair.
 The reason why we see a longer coat is because of the length and not because of the double coat (inner and outer layer) like other breeds might have.